ThereseColeongco/ThereseColeongco/README.md

 ## Hi, I'm Therese! 👋

 ### About Me
-I'm 2nd year computing science student specializing in AI at the University of Alberta ☺️
+I'm a 2nd year computing science student specializing in AI at the University of Alberta ☺️

 🔭 I’m currently working on a heart disease classifier in PyTorch<br>
 🌱 I'm currently learning data structures and algorithms, NumPy, and more!<br>